albinso/Tale/README.md

 Additional field: numeric Quest ID.

 #### Kill (ID 401)
-Inserted whenever a unit the player has damaged dies.
+Inserted whenever a non-player unit is killed by the player or a party member.
-Additional field: name of the killed unit.
+Additional field: name of the killed unit, unit id of the killed unit.

 #### Boss (ID 411)
-Inserted on the end of a successful instanced encounter.
-This should only be dungeon and raid bosses but there may be exceptions I'm not aware of.
-Overlaps with 401.
+Inserted when a boss is killed by the player or a party member.
-Additional field: numeric id for the encounter.
+Additional fields: boss name, unit id of the boss.

 #### PvP Kill (ID 501)
-Inserted on honorable PvP kills.
-May overlap with 401.
+Inserted on player kills.
 Additional field: name of the killed enemy player.

 #### Battleground end (ID 511)